Water Hammer. Maximum Pressure Change due to Sudden Valve Closure using Joukowski Equation

 thin-walled pipe approximation.

-Instantaneous valve closure is defined to occur if the valve is closed faster than the wave travel time.
+Instantaneous valve closure due to water hammer is defined to occur if the valve is closed faster than the wave travel time.

 The wave travel time is (Hwang and Houghtalen, 1996, p.
 119):